-If a Pre-service Teacher is unable to attend professional experience he/she must contact the school and their university advisor by 7.30am of the day of absence.
-If a Pre-service Teacher is absent for any reason the Absence from Professional Experience Form must be completed by the Preservice Teacher and signed by the Mentor Teacher.
-This is also required if the School requests a change of dates for the Pre-service Teacher, as the negotiated make-up days need to be noted and approved.
+If a Pre-service Teacher is unable to attend professional experience, he/she must contact the school and their university advisor by 8.00am of the day of absence.
+If a Pre-service Teacher is absent for any reason the Absence from ProfessionalExperience E-Form must be completed by the Preservice Teacher.
+This is also required if the school requests a change of dates for the Pre-service Teacher, as the negotiated make-up days need to be noted and approved.